syl22-00/pocketsphinx.js/README.md

 ### d.
 Adding grammars or key phrases

-As described previously, any number of grammars or keyword searched can be added.
+As described previously, any number of grammars or keyword searches can be added.
 The recognizer can then switch between them.

 A grammar can be added at once using a JavaScript object that contains the number of states, the first and last states, and an array of transitions, for instance: